 Therefore, when she came up with the idea for the Up-sari set, she didn’t have a lack of options to choose from.
 But, in order to procure more saris, Sood has had to get crafty.
 Due to the pandemic, she's unable to travel to India, where in “an ideal situation” she’d personally source the saris from vintage sellers, collectors, or people’s closets.
 But Sood has been able to set up a virtual chain of supply, thanks to a New Delhi-based online vendor.

 For this project, she chose saris made from tie-dying techniques that allow for intricate textile designs that form “tiny little circles.”
 In contrast to more elaborate saris, which can cost upwards of $1,000, Sood says that she’s able to keep the price of her Up-Sari set somewhere in the middle of the spectrum by sourcing more simple garments.
 This also allows her more room to play as she cuts up the vintage sari to create her matching set.
 “Even if it’s a custom-made set, I didn’t want the price to be so high,” she says.
-“I chose saris that I loved for the colour and design.”
+“I chose saris that I loved for the color and design.”